Problem Solving: integrated methodologies, tools and applications in Lean consulting

 Traditional techniques and new approaches to solving problems

-As part of the lean consulting shows how the approach to the Problem Solving is critical to improving the efficiency and effectiveness of business processes.
-The lean consulting focuses in fact on eliminating waste and optimizing resources, while Problem Solving becomes a key tool for identifying and solving the root causes of problems.
+In the context of Lean consulting, it is highlighted that the Problem Solving approach is key to improving the efficiency and effectiveness of business processes.
+Indeed, lean consulting focuses on eliminating waste and optimizing resources, while Problem Solving becomes a key tool for identifying and solving the root causes of problems.
 This standardized and systematic methodological approach is based on facts, logic and data, and is applicable to both simple and complex problems.
 Correctly identifying the problem and understanding its origin is essential to adopt the most effective and sustainable solutions over time.

 A problem occurs when there is a discrepancy between what should happen and what actually happens.
 This discrepancy must be significant enough to warrant corrective action.
 The problem is considered solved when there is at least one solution that can close the gap.
 However, to solve a problem, it is essential to first clearly define it.
-Problem setting, or the art of correctly formulating problems, is a crucial step in the effective application of Problem Solving and lean consulting, ensuring that the solutions adopted are aligned with the organization's continuous improvement goals.
+Problem setting, or the art of correctly formulating problems, is a crucial step in the effective application of Problem Solving and lean consulting, ensuring that the solutions adopted are aligned with the continuous improvement goals of the organization.

-The problem setting is up to top management, the Problem Solving to Middle Management and to all the resources involved in the problem.
+Problem setting is up to Top Management, Problem Solving to Middle Management and all resources involved in the problem.

-Generally when we refer to problem-solving methods and techniques we talk about "problem solving," perhaps because we prefer to emphasize the solving moment that frees us from the stress of the problem.
+Generally when we refer to problem-solving methods and techniques we refer to “problem solving,” perhaps because we prefer to emphasize the solving moment that frees us from the stress of the problem.

 However, solving comes after setting, and is also less important hierarchically.
-Those who pose the problems generally have greater power than those who must solve them.
+Those who pose the problems generally have more power than those who have to solve them.

 The Importance of Problem Solving in Lean Consulting: Optimization and Continuous Improvement